About NIH Obesity Research

 The NIH Obesity Research Task Force

-Given the importance of the obesity epidemic as a public health problem, and its relevance to the mission of most of the NIH Institutes, Centers, and Offices (ICs), the NIH Obesity Research Task Force was established to accelerate progress in obesity research across the NIH.
-The Task Force is co-chaired by the Director of the National Institute of Diabetes and Digestive and Kidney Diseases, Dr. Griffin P. Rodgers; the Director of the National Heart, Lung, and Blood Institute, Dr. Gary H. Gibbons; and the Director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development, Dr. Alan E. Guttmacher.
-The members of the Task Force are representatives from these and many other NIH ICs.
+Given the importance of the obesity epidemic as a public health problem, and its relevance to the missions of most of the NIH Institutes, Centers, and Offices (ICs), the NIH Obesity Research Task Force was established to accelerate progress in obesity research across the NIH.
+The Task Force is co-chaired by the Director of the National Institute of Diabetes and Digestive and Kidney Diseases, Dr. Griffin P. Rodgers; the Director of the National Heart, Lung, and Blood Institute, Dr. Gary H. Gibbons; and the Acting Director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development, Dr. Catherine Y. Spong.
+Participants on the Task Force represent these and many other NIH ICs.

 Additional NIH Research Information Resources